dl-proj/CommunicatorApp/README.md

-# Vdai
+# KivyApp

 ## Overview
-This project is to communicate with client and display the necessary information to analyze from the database that client saves the data from the machine into.
+This project is to communicate with some sensors called client and display the necessary information to analyze from the database that client saves the data from the machine.
-The kivy framework is used for GUI and SQLite3 is used as a database.
+The Kivy framework is used for GUI and SQLite3 is used as a database.

 ## Structure